Contact Us

 For serious illness (including mate pukupuku / cancer and terminal illness) and grief support, get in touch today

 Fill out the form below to see if we can help you and your whānau with therapy.
-We check our messages every day so you can expect to hear from us within 24 to 48 hours.
+We are a small team who check our emails regularly, we will aim to get back to you in 2-3 working days.
 For other enquiries, including media, please email us at hello@kenziesgift.com

 Thank you!
 Your submission has been received!